plume-lib/merging/README.md

 ### How to use as a merge driver

-After performing the following steps, git will automatically use this merge driver for **every merge** of Java files.
+After performing the following steps, git will automatically use the merge driver for **every merge**.

 1. Run these commands:
 ```